Dagic-zewdu/react-native-floating-label-inputs/README.md

 # Props

+* All react native [text input props](https://reactnative.dev/docs/textinput) are supported  in the input field. other than that the package have the following props

 |             Prop              |     Type                     |                                                     Default                                                                                                                       |                                                                                                                                                 Description                                                                                                                                                  |
 | :---------------------------: | :------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |         `labelProps`          |                  TextProps                    |                                                                                                                      undefined                                                                                                                      |                                                                                                                                    Set the label props as `TextProps`